Inspiring generations at Annual Traditional Graduation Pow Wow

 Jessica Tapatai

-First Nations, Métis and Inuit graduates are honoured for their academic achievements at the 37th Annual Traditional Graduation Pow Wow on May 2, 2026.
+These Indigenous graduates are honoured at the 37th Annual Traditional Graduation Pow Wow.

 This cherished celebration brings together culture and community, uplifting Indigenous student success at the University of Manitoba.